martin12333/marti-onedrive/Dokumenty/251008-vscode-copilot-github-copilot.f8.md

+Type → Developer: Reload With Extensions Disabled

+19 seconds

+f1 reload
+4 seconds

+disable extension
+disable extension

+11 seconds even when snoozed
+fail
 bottom right
 copilot
 snooze hide completions for 5 minutes

 bug

 paste spins for many seconds

+....  ... how can i see, how much traffic
+49 seconds to move this 1 line in 1 file by cut and paste file had 20 lines

+6 second to paste to another file

 chatgpt
 github copilot problem ... when i paste, it freezes for many seconds